sheldonucr/ee260_lab/lab1/README.md

 Frequency Measurement:

-To measure frequency, select the tran tab in the bottom left hand corner of the WaveView window and ungroup all the waveforms as described in Fig. 30.
+To measure frequency, select `tran` tab in the bottom left hand corner of the WaveView window and ungroup all the waveforms as described in Fig. 30.

 Open the measurement tool by going to Tools -> Measurement… or by clicking ruler icon in the WaveView window.
 Click the All tab in the measurement tool window and fill out the options as shown below in Fig 38.
 Click Ok when done.